-Figure 1 shows one such program stream formed by multiplexing a compressed video and a compressed audio elementary stream.
-Specifically, the figure shows the uncompressed video/audio stream going through the MPEG-2 elementary encoder to form the "elementary stream".
+Figure 2 shows one such program stream formed by multiplexing a compressed video and a compressed audio elementary stream.
+Specifically, the figure shows the uncompressed video/audio stream going through the MPEG-2 elementary encoder to form the elementary stream.
 Typically, the uncompressed stream consists of frames generated at constant intervals (called "frame display times") of 33 ms (NTSC format) or 40 ms (PAL format).
 These frames (or "Group of Pictures" in MPEG-2 terminology) are called "Presentation Units."
-MPEG-2 compression produces three different types of frames: I, P and B frames, called "Access Units."
+MPEG-2 compression produces three different types of frames: I, P and B frames, called "Access Units," as illustrated in Figure 3.